LBeinhauer/SimulatingStudies/ReadMe.md

 The following function is designed to simulate data from multiple studies, in order to assess the impact of various kinds of variances on measures of heterogeneity.
 Sample sizes are samples for each study, with small sample sizes being stronlgy favoured.

 Additionally, a second script "HeterogeneityDueToVar(ES).R" is included.
-This deal with the assessment of heterogeneity due to variance in the simulated Effect Sizes, in combination with a changing sampling variance.
+This deals with the assessment of heterogeneity due to variance in the simulated Effect Sizes, in combination with a changing sampling variance.
 Its results, only graphical plots as of now, is found in "simulatedHeterogeneityPlots.pdf".

 The content of this script is subject to change, and will be developed over time.